Azure Logic Apps Naming Conventions whitepaper

 • Best Practice for Automation and CI/CD

-• Automation and Deployment Pipelines: Consistent naming is essential when automating deployments, versioning, and updates through CI/CD pipelines.
-It makes it easier to write deployment scripts, manage configurations, and ensure that Logic Apps are deployed correctly across different environments.
+• Automation and Deployment Pipelines: Consistent naming plays a critical role in automated deployments, versioning, and CI/CD pipelines.
+It helps teams write clearer deployment scripts, manage configurations more easily, and deploy Logic Apps correctly across all environments.

 • Documentation and Reporting